MetOffice/CSET/README.md

 # CSET (Convective and turbulence scale Evaluation and verification Toolkit)

-CSET is a toolkit for verification, evaluation and investigation of convective- and turbulence-scale numerical models for weather and climate applications, cutting across time and space scales.
+CSET is a toolkit for evaluation, verification and investigation of convective- and turbulence-scale numerical models for weather and climate applications, cutting across time and space scales.

-It aligns parametrisation development, diagnostic development and evaluation research, feeding back into RAL (Regional Atmosphere and Land) development across the Met Office and UM partnership.
+It aligns parametrisation development, diagnostic development and evaluation research, feeding back into Regional Atmosphere and Land model development across the Met Office and UM partnership.

 Apart from verification capabilities it provides a centralised source of tools